herculesinc/pg-io/README.md

   * `mask` property is provided: query will be executed and the results will be returned to the user.
 This is suitable for executing most SELECT commands. `mask` property can have one of the following values:
     * 'list' - an array of rows retrieved from the database will be returned to the user (or `[]` if no rows were returned)
     * 'object' - first row retrieved from the database will be returned to the user (or `undefined` if no rows were returned)
   * `name` property is provided: when `execute()` is called with an array of queries, the returned map of results will be indexed by query name.
 For queries which don't have a name, the results will be held under the `undefined` key.
-If several executed queries have the same name, an array of results will be stored under they key for that name
+If several executed queries have the same name, an array of results will be stored under the key for that name
   * `params` - query will be parametrized with the provided object (more info below)
   * `handler` - query results will be parsed using custom logic (more info below)